DonutsNL/ticketfilter/README.md

 - Click the `config` box or browse to `Setup > Dropdowns > Ticketfilter > Filterpatterns` to configure the patterns you want ticketfilter to match.

 ## What does the plugin do?

-Basically the plugin is referenced using a so called hook during the GLPI Ticket pre_item_add phase.
-In this phase the 'to be added' ticket is passed to the plugin.

-The plugin then reads the `name` of the ticket (which is the Subject field of an email send tot GLPI) and tries to match the `TICKET MATCH STRING` patterns you configured.
-If it finds a pattern it will use the data corresponding with the pattern to perform a search in the ticket database for tickets with the same pattern in their names.

-The matching algorithm will evaluate** all **match patterns configured in sequence and **will stop evaluation** when the first succesfull match is made.
-It will then work with that specific configuration.
-From this point onward all other configurations are ignored.

-If tickets with simular patterns are found, then these tickets are loaded and the new ticket is **added as a new followup** in **each of the found tickets**.
-The plugin will not discriminate these tickets and will simply add followups to all of them no matter what the state or status.

-When the followup is added succesfully, the creation of a new ticket is canceled and the originating email (if the mailgate was used to create the new ticket) is deleted from the mailbox.
+Each time a ticket is created by GLPI, either manually or by the mailgate, the plugin in called before the ticket is processed.
+Ticketfilter will then load all the patterns configured in the ticketfilter dropdown.
+After loading the patterns it start evaluating these patterns using regular expression match against the ticket title (or email subject).
+If one of the configured patterns matches, it will use the found pattern to perform a search in the ticketpool (not deleted).
+If one or multiple tickets are found it will add the ticket being processed as an followup to those tickets.
+After the followup(s) is/are added it will prevent GLPI from creating a new ticket.

+Each time a matched ticket is being processed, it will perform additional evaluations.
+For example it will evaluate the current status of the found ticket.
+If the ticket is closed, and the given pattern config allow to reopen, it will add the followup to the closed ticket and reopen it with the status 'NEW.'
+It will also evaluate if it needs to suppress notifications on adding followups.
+Finally it evaluates the solved pattern in the given ticket title/email subject.
+If the additional term (for example 'Closed') is found, it will additionally update the ticket status to solved.
+The plugin will perform these evaluations on each of the tickets found with the configured ticket match string.

 ## How to create a pattern?
 Ticketfilter uses regular expressions as patterns to be evaluated.
 These patterns can be created and tested using https://regex101.com/r/htaEx7/1.
 This link also includes an example to work from.
 Please consider the following:

-* The expression used MUST include a named matchgroup called 'match' i.e. `...(?<match>PATTERN)...`
+* The ticket expressions used MUST include a named matchgroup called 'match' i.e. `...(?<match>PATTERN)...`
-* The expression should include the regex delimiters i.e. `/.../`
+* The all expression should include the regex delimiters i.e. `/.../`
 * The following match all expressions should not be used `/(?<match>.*)/` or `/(?<match>.+)/`
-* Currently only the `TICKET MATCH STRING` configuration field is used, other fields are for future usage.
+* It is VERY IMPORTANT that the matchstring will only match UNIQUE identifier for example '[GLPI #12345]' matching something generic will result in multiple unintended tickets to be matched and processed!
 * You are able to test you patterns by manually adding tickets with the configured pattern.

+## Need help?
+* Simply ask by creating an issue
+* Also used for bugs and suggestions for new features or helping me prioritize

 ## Do you like to plugin and want more

-Buying me caffee is very motivational ☕ https://www.buymeacoffee.com/DonutsNL or assign me some 💫 stars here and on the plugin page for my stargazer achievements 💪
+Assign me some 💫 stars here and on the plugin page for my stargazer achievements 💪

-* Use the issues to suggest new features or help me prioritize

-Thank you in advance!
+Feeling gracious?
+Buying me caffee is very motivational ☕ https://www.buymeacoffee.com/DonutsNL

 ## Uncertainties and possible issues
-1. This plugin has not been tested with recurring tickets (that contain the matchstring) and will prob break the recurring ticket creation proces.

-## Roadmap
-1. WIP : Add configuration page
-    - Add extensive checks to validate user input en validate pattern correctness;
-    -     ^/ .... /$ delimiters should be present
-    -     ..(?<match>...) named match group should be present
-    -     .+ as singular pattern should not be allowed i.e. /(?<match>.+)/
-    -     .* as singular pattern should not be allowed i.e. /(?<match>.*)/
-    - Add check to validate pattern does not exist in ticket templates;
-    - Add feature suggest / support button;
-    - Add feature check (New features should not overlap with something that can be done using ticket business rules);
-3. Add option to automatically merge duplicates before matching;
-4. Add option to detect and change ticket status based on pattern ?&lt;status>;
-5. Add option to detect and link monitored assets based on pattern ?&lt;computer> ?&lt;device> ?&lt;etc>;
-    - Option to automatically add asset (using template?) when missing in assets (might be usefull in Cloud environments);
-    - Option to add special marker to automatically created assets for easy searches in assetmanagement;
-6. Add tests
-    - Check for hard coded urls;
-    - Check (unit test) base functions of plugin;
-    - Check database consistancy;
-    - Check version references in files;
-    - Check copyright headers present;
-7. Add documentation on patterns, possible problems and assumptions
-    - /^([0-9]+?).*/
-    - Assumptions on upstream handling
-8. Add ability to automatically link to close tickets while creating a new one;
-9. Document plugin behaviour on matching
-    - Matches all occurences and adds followups to all;
-10. Ability to also search for patterns in ticket body
-    - (consideration could have serious functional or performance impact i.e. a huge emailchain with multiple matches and objects)
-11. Ability to only search in tickets from specific source;
-12. Add additional debugging options (log match results);
-13. Add PHP version check in prereq (minimal 8.x);
-14. Add RegMatch availability in prereq;
-15. Add version check (against GIT)
-    - Add convinient update button;
-16. Add ability to only add folowup to first (oldest date) or latest (last date) ticket occurrance when multiple are found instead of adding followup to all occurrances;
+1. This plugin is manually tested and might still have bugs;
+2. Configuring generic matchstrings like /(?<match>.*)/ might just work but might also fail hard, so always test before flight!